magento/devdocs/guides/v2.2/advanced-reporting/index.md

 ## Recommendations

-To avoid system overload during its prime time, you can set the preferable time of a day for a data transfer.
+To avoid system overload during its prime time, you can set the preferable time of a day for a data collection.

 **Magento Admin > Stores > Settings > Configuration > General > Advanced Reporting**